 - Peer Supporters are undergraduates and graduates who are interested in providing a valuable, confidential, and impartial support system to students who are struggling emotionally, but do not require mental health intervention.

-- Each Peer Supporter undergoes an application and selection process before attending a thirty-hour training course, and keeps to a Peer Support Code of Practice.
-You can register your interest in taking part in the scheme using our form.
+- Each Peer Supporter undergoes an application and selection process before attending a fifteen-hour training course, and keeps to a Peer Support Code of Practice.

 - Peer Supporters play a key role in helping to foster a sense of community and providing welfare.
 All are approachable, friendly, and have good listening skills.

 - It’s a voluntary position, and is a way of giving back to the University and the student population.
 Being involved in the scheme is a great way to learn some new skills, and looks good on your CV.
 Hours contribute towards volunteer awards, and your Higher Education Achievement Record (HEAR).

 - Training is provided by qualified Peer Support Trainers through the Keele University Counselling and Mental Health Support Service.